ebadi/ChalmersSecurity/HOWTO.md

     - csstalk

 #Optional: categories are used to categorised similar news,
-#choose only one main category and feel free to add more.
+#choose at most one category
-categories:
+categories: general
-    - talk
-    - achievment
-    - visit
-    - conference

 image: my.jpg # this refers to /images/my.jpg
 ---